Axway/open-banking-docs/content/en/docs/Release-Notes/403_openbanking_relnotes.md

 This update contains several new features and enhancements.

-## Consent management update
+## Consent Management update

-* The consent admin dashboard now displays the **terms and conditions version** information.
+* The Consent Admin Dashboard now displays the **terms and conditions version** information.
   This provides administrators with improved visibility into the terms and conditions version the customer authorized.

 ## API update